nazrulislambhat/shop-health-honitor-for-wordpress-woocommerce/readme.txt

 4. That’s it — monitoring begins automatically.

 == Frequently Asked Questions ==

+= How do I test if alerts are working? =
+Use the **"⚡ Test Alerts"** button in the Dashboard Widget.
+This will:
+1. Force a cache flush
+2. Send a test email to the admin
+3. Send a test notification to Slack
+4. Log a test entry in the history

 = Which cache plugins are supported? =
 We currently support auto-flushing for: